 To Use Instagram Effectively, Make Sure You Create A Business Account.
 This Will Give You Access To Analytics; So You Can Track Which Content Does Best - and post more of it.

+You'll Need To Install The App On Your Phone, but you can also use a tool like Later or Grum to schedule posts.

 Instagram Works Best When You Are Active On A Daily Basis.
 Use it effectively and you'll soon reach more of your Potential Customers.

+Insider Tips for Using Instagram for Advertising:

 Use Hashtags Extensively - Instagram users love them; and they help people find relevant content.
 The more you use them, the more engagement you'll get.
 You Must Also Like and Reply to Comments to Increase Engagement.